 The Answer from God’s Word:

-As previously spoken of, judgment would begin with the house of God.
-This “judgment” refers to the judgment God does today on those who come before His throne in the last days.
-Perhaps there are those who believe in such supernatural imaginings as that when the last days have arrived, God will erect a big table in the heavens, upon which a white tablecloth will be spread, then God will sit upon a great throne and all men will kneel on the ground.
-God shall then reveal all sins laid against each man to determine whether he shall ascend to heaven or be sent down to the lake that burns with fire and brimstone.
+The “judgment” in the words previously spoken—judgment will begin at the house of God—refers to the judgment God passes today on those who come before His throne in the last days.
+Perhaps there are those who believe in such supernatural imaginings as that, when the last days have arrived, God will erect a big table in the heavens, upon which a white tablecloth will be spread, and then, sitting upon a great throne with all men kneeling on the ground, He will reveal the sins of each man and thereby determine whether they are to ascend to heaven or be sent down to the lake of fire and brimstone.
 No matter what the imaginings of man, the substance of God’s work cannot be altered.
 The imaginings of man are nothing but the constructs of man’s thoughts and come from the brain of man, summed up and pieced together from what man has seen and heard.
-Therefore I say, however brilliant the images conceived, they are still no more than a drawing and no substitute for the plan of God’s work.
+Therefore I say, however brilliant the images conceived, they are still no more than a drawing and are not able to substitute for the plan of God’s work.
 After all, man has been corrupted by Satan, so how can he then fathom the thoughts of God?
 Man conceives the work of judgment by God to be particularly fantastic.
-Man believes that since it is God Himself doing the work of judgment, then it must be of the most tremendous scale and incomprehensible to mortals; it must resound through the heavens and shake the earth, otherwise how can it be the work of judgment by God?
-Man believes that as this is the work of judgment, then God must be particularly imposing and majestic as He works, and those being judged must be howling with tears and on their knees begging for mercy.
-The scene must be a grand sight and very rousing….
-Every man conceives God’s work of judgment to be legendary.
-Do you know, however, that long after God has begun the work of judgment among men, you are still nestled in sleep?
-Do you know, at the time that you believe God’s work of judgment has officially begun, it shall already be the time when God changes heaven and earth?
-At that time, perhaps you will have only just understood the meaning of life, but the merciless work of punishment of God shall bring you, still slumbering, into hell.
+He believes that since it isdoing the work of judgment, then it must be of the most tremendous scale and incomprehensible to mortals, and it must resound through the heavens and shake the earth; otherwise how could it be the work of judgment by God?
+He believes that, as this is the work of judgment, then God must be particularly imposing and majestic as He works, and those being judged must be howling with tears and on their knees begging for mercy.
+Such a scene must be a grand spectacular and be deeply rousing….
+Everyone imagines God’s work of judgment to be preternaturally wonderful.
+Do you know, however, that God began the work of judgment among men long ago and all this while you have been nestled in peaceful oblivion?
+That, the time that you think God’s work of judgment is officially beginning, it is already time for God to make heaven and earth anew?
+At that time, perhaps you will have only just understood the meaning of life, but the merciless work of punishment of God shall bring you, still deep in sleep, into hell.
 Only then will you suddenly realize that God’s work of judgment has already concluded.

 … When it comes to the word “judgment,” you will think of the words that Jehovah spoke to all the places and the words of rebuke that Jesus spoke to the Pharisees.
-Though these words are stern, they are not God’s judgment of man; these words are only those spoken by God within different environments, that is, different settings, and they are unlike the words spoken by Christ as He judges man in the last days.
-In the last days, Christ uses a variety of truths to teach man, reveal the essence of man, and dissect his words and deeds.
-These words comprise various truths, such as man’s duty, how man should obey God, how man should be loyal to God, how man ought to live out the normal humanity, as well as the wisdom and disposition of God, and so on.
-These words are all focused on the essence of man and his corrupt disposition.
-In particular, those words that reveal how man spurns God are spoken in regard to how man is an embodiment of Satan and an enemy force against God.
-When God does the work of judgment, He does not simply make clear the nature of man with just a few words, but carries out revelation, dealing, and pruning over the long term.
-Such manner of revelation, dealing, and pruning cannot be substituted with ordinary words but with the truth that man does not possess at all.
-Only such manner of work is deemed judgment; only through such judgment can man be persuaded, be thoroughly convinced into submission to God, and gain true knowledge of God.
-What the work of judgment brings about is man’s understanding of the true face of God and the truth about his rebelliousness.
-The work of judgment allows man to gain much understanding of the will of God, of the purpose of God’s work, and of the mysteries that could not be understood by man.
+For all their severity, these words are not God’s judgment of man, only words spoken by God within different environments, that is, different settings; these words are unlike the words spoken by Christ as He judges man in the last days.
+In the last days, Christ uses a variety of truths to teach man, expose the essence of man, and dissect his words and deeds.
+These words comprise various truths, such as man’s duty, how man should, how man should be loyal to God, how man ought to live out the normal humanity, as well as the wisdom and the disposition of God, and so on.
+These words are all directed at the essence of man and his corrupt disposition.
+In particular, those words that expose how man spurns God are spoken in regard to how man is an embodiment of Satan and an enemy force against God.
+In undertaking His work of judgment, God does not simply make clear the nature of man with just a few words; He exposes, deals with, and prunes it over the long term.
+These methods of exposure, dealing, and pruning cannot be substituted with ordinary words, but with the truth that man does not possess at all.
+Only methods of this kind are deemed judgment; only through judgment of this kind can man be subdued and thoroughly convinced into submission to God, and moreover gain true knowledge of God.
+What the work of judgment brings about is man’s understanding of the true face of God and the truth about his own rebelliousness.
+The work of judgment allows man to gain much understanding of the will of God, of the purpose of God’s work, and of the mysteries that are incomprehensible to him.
 It also allows man to recognize and know his corrupt substance and the roots of his corruption, as well as to discover the ugliness of man.
-These effects are all brought about by the work of judgment, for the substance of such work is actually the work of opening up the truth, way, and life of God to all those who have faith in Him.
+These effects are all brought about by the work of judgment, for the substance of this work is actually the work of opening up the truth, the way, and the life of God to all those who have faith in Him.
 This work is the work of judgment done by God.
-If you do not regard these truths with importance and constantly think of avoiding them or of a new way out apart from them, then I say you are a grievous sinner.
-If you have faith in God, yet seek not the truth or the will of God, nor do you love the way that brings you closer to God, then I say that you are one who is trying to evade judgment.
-You are a puppet and traitor who flees from the great white throne, and God will not spare any of the rebellious that escape from under His eyes.
+If you do not regard these truths with importance and constantly think of avoiding them or of finding a new way out apart from them, then I say you are a grievous sinner.
+If you have , yet seek not the truth or the will of God, nor do you love the way that brings you closer to God, then I say that you are one who is trying to evade judgment, and that you are a puppet and traitor who flees from the great white throne.
+God will not spare any of the rebellious that escape from under His eyes.
 Such men shall receive even more severe punishment.
-Those who come before God to be judged and have been purified shall forever live in the kingdom of God.
-Of course, this is in the future.
+Those who come before God to be judged, and have moreover been purified, shall forever live in the kingdom of God.
+Of course, this is something that lies in the future.

 from “Christ Does the Work of Judgment With the Truth” in The Word Appears in the Flesh